urslokey/aws-apigateway-lambda-dynamodb-postgres/README.md

-# Welcome to your CDK TypeScript project
+# Welcome to your AWS CDK TypeScript project

 This project developed by using sql(**Postgres**) & nosql(**Dynamodb**) databases.